-The anti-land grabbing bicycle riding caravan is on.
+The Women bicycle riding caravan is on.

-This bicycle-riding caravan is about women coming together to stand against land grabbing in their communities.
+This bicycle-riding caravan is about women coming together to stand against land grabbing and corruption in their communities.
 Women recognize that when land is grabbed or when evictions occur, they are the most affected with their children.

 In some cultures, (especially in western Uganda) bicycle riding for women is taboo while in others, it is not.
 For those where it is culturally subversive, women do so not only to stand against land grabbing in this action but to also challenge the different patriarchal norms that oppress them and hinder their participation in leadership and decision making.
 It is cultural disobedience.
 While for those where it is acceptable bicycle riding serves as a point of unity and solidarity.